rapyuta-robotics/UE_tools/README.md

 ## CodeGen
 Python script to generate UE4 .h and .cpp files for UnrealEngine to interface with ROS2 messages.

-\* Based on Jinja2 to generatee msg
+\* Based on Jinja2 to generate msg

 \* Ignores message types deprecated in Foxy.